ai2cm/index/README.md

 The DSL and ML teams are each producing two top-level applications.
 DSL is creating a *faster* climate model, and ML is creating a *better* one:

 - (better) https://github.com/VulcanClimateModeling/fv3net/.
 A machine-learning capable climate model, machine learning training schemes, and diagnostics.
-This repository uses a monorepo style to allow coordinated development by the ML team.
+This repository uses a monorepo style to suit the ML team's highly coordinated development approach.
 - (faster) https://github.com/VulcanClimateModeling/fv3core.
 FV3core is a Python version, using GridTools GT4Py with CPU and GPU backend options, of the FV3 dynamical core (fv3gfs-fortran repo).

-We also maintain a fork of the *baseline* FV3GFS model with small changes to mostly diagnostics and the build suite.
+We also maintain a fork of the *baseline* FV3GFS model with improved diagnostic capability and continuous integration.

 - (baseline) https://github.com/VulcanClimateModeling/fv3gfs-fortran.
 A containerized Vulcan fork of the FV3GFS model.